marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 Use a colon (rather than an ellipsis, em dash, or comma) to offset a list.

-- Erin ordered 3 kinds of donuts: glazed, chocolate, and pumpkin.
+* Erin ordered 3 kinds of donuts: glazed, chocolate, and pumpkin.

 You can also use a colon to join 2 related phrases.
 If a complete sentence follows the colon, capitalize the 1st word.

-- I was faced with a dilemma: I wanted a donut, but I’d just eaten a bagel.
+* I was faced with a dilemma: I wanted a donut, but I’d just eaten a bagel.

 #### Commas

 When writing a list, use the serial comma (also known as the Oxford comma).

-- Yes: David admires his parents, Oprah, and Justin Timberlake.
+* Yes: David admires his parents, Oprah, and Justin Timberlake.
-- No: David admires his parents, Oprah and Justin Timberlake.
+* No: David admires his parents, Oprah and Justin Timberlake.

 Otherwise, use common sense.
 If you’re unsure, read the sentence out loud.
 Where you find yourself taking a breath, use a comma.

 #### Dashes and hyphens

 Use a hyphen (-) without spaces on either side to link words into single phrase, or to indicate a span or range.

-- first-time user
+* first-time user
-- Monday-Friday
+* Monday-Friday

 Use an em dash (—) without spaces on either side to offset an aside.

-Use a true em dash, not hyphens (- or --).
+Use a true em dash, not hyphens (- or –).

-- Multivariate testing—just one of our new Pro features—can help you grow your business.
+* Multivariate testing—just one of our new Pro features—can help you grow your business.
-- Austin thought Brad was the donut thief, but he was wrong—it was Lain.
+* Austin thought Brad was the donut thief, but he was wrong—it was Lain.

 #### More on hyphens, en dashes, and em dashes

 Grammarly points out for compound modifiers, "If the noun comes first, leave the hyphen out."

-- Yes: This wall is load bearing.
+* Yes: This wall is load bearing.
-- Yes: Sam leaned against a load-bearing wall.
+* Yes: Sam leaned against a load-bearing wall.

 Uncanny Owl warns to watch for too much hyphenation.
 For example, “fill in” shouldn’t be “fill-in”, unless it's a noun and not an action.

 What's the difference between hyphens and en dashes?

-The hyphen is smaller than then en dash (&ndash;).
+The hyphen is smaller than then en dash (–).
 Mailchimp says above to use a hyphen for ranges.
 The [Chicago Manual of Style (CMOS)](https://www.chicagomanualofstyle.org/qanda/data/faq/topics/HyphensEnDashesEmDashes/faq0002.html) and [Grammarly](https://www.grammarly.com/blog/en-dash/) say to use an en dash for ranges.
 Yet, outside of print, hyphens are the norm.
 Here's the distinction according to CMOS.

->The hyphen connects two things that are intimately related, usually words that function together as a single concept or work together as a joint modifier (e.g., tie-in, toll-free call, two-thirds).
-The en dash connects things that are related to each other by distance, as in the May&ndash;September issue of a magazine; it’s not a May-September issue, because June, July, and August are also ostensibly included in this range. ~CMOS
+> The hyphen connects two things that are intimately related, usually words that function together as a single concept or work together as a joint modifier (e.g., tie-in, toll-free call, two-thirds).
+The en dash connects things that are related to each other by distance, as in the May–September issue of a magazine; it’s not a May-September issue, because June, July, and August are also ostensibly included in this range. ~CMOS

 Here's an example from Grammarly.

-- Our part-time employees work 20&ndash;30 hours per week.
+* Our part-time employees work 20–30 hours per week.

-Grammarly says to use the word _to_ if the word _from_ introduces a range.
+Grammarly says to use the word *to* if the word *from* introduces a range.

-- Mandela was President of South Africa from 1994 to 1999.
+* Mandela was President of South Africa from 1994 to 1999.

-Grammarly says to use the word _and_ if the word  _between_ introduces a range.
+Grammarly says to use the word *and* if the word *between* introduces a range.

-- Homer eats between 60 and 75 donuts per month.
+* Homer eats between 60 and 75 donuts per month.

 #### Ellipses

-Ellipses (...) can be used to indicate that you’re trailing off before the end of a thought.
+Ellipses (…) can be used to indicate that you’re trailing off before the end of a thought.
 Use them sparingly.
 Don’t use them for emphasis or drama, and don’t use them in titles or headers.

-- “Where did all those donuts go?”
+* “Where did all those donuts go?”
 Christy asked.
-Lain said, “I don't know...”
+Lain said, “I don't know…”

 Ellipses, in brackets, can also be used to show that you're omitting words in a quote.

-- “When in the Course of human events it becomes necessary for one people to dissolve the political bands which have connected them with another and to assume among the powers of the earth, [...] a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.”
+* “When in the Course of human events it becomes necessary for one people to dissolve the political bands which have connected them with another and to assume among the powers of the earth, \[…\] a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.”

 #### Periods

 Periods go inside quotation marks.
 They go outside parentheses when the parenthetical is part of a larger sentence, and inside parentheses when the parenthetical stands alone.

-- Christy said, “I ate a donut.”
+* Christy said, “I ate a donut.”
-- I ate a donut (and I ate a bagel, too).
+* I ate a donut (and I ate a bagel, too).
-- I ate a donut and a bagel.
+* I ate a donut and a bagel.
 (The donut was Sam’s.)

 Leave a single space between sentences.

 #### Question marks